lafritemema/MARS_PROJECT/README.md

 * run the command `chmod +x install.sh run.sh run_build_processor.sh run_enip_proxy.sh run_hmi.sh run_sequencer.sh update.sh` to make the scripts executable.

 After scripts downloading, you can launch the installation script to install the MARS micro-services, use the command : `./install.sh`
-This command create a folder for each micro-service, download the source code and install the dependences.
+This command create a folder for each micro-service, download the source code and install the dependencies.

 ### UPDATE THE APPLICATION